thisisrandy/igo/README.md

 ### Running locally

 Run `poetry run python -m igo.gameserver` from the root directory.
+If running the AI server, separately run `poetry run python -m igo.aiserver`.
 You will also need an instance of the [frontend server](https://github.com/thisisrandy/igo-frontend) running in order to play.